6 sales metrics that managers should watch on a daily basis (and 4 more worth keeping an eye on)

-That being said, an effective sales manager doesn’t rely on intuition alone when deciding how to increase productivity.
-They analyze metrics over time in order to learn how to best support their team and fine-tune their sales process.
+As a sales manager, you know your team’s strengths and weaknesses better than anyone.
+That said, an effective data-driven sales manager doesn’t rely on intuition alone when deciding how to increase productivity.
+They analyze sales metrics over time to learn how to best support their team and fine-tune their sales process.

-To get you started, we’ve compiled a list of six sales metrics that are essential for all sales managers to monitor on a regular basis, and four others that you may want to add to your dashboard depending on the length of your sales cycle and what you prioritize in your sales process.
-By tracking these particular metrics, you’ll be able to identify the prospects that are most likely to convert, whether you need to improve a leaky pipeline, or if your offer itself needs adjusting.
+To get you started, we’ve compiled a list of six sales metrics that are essential for all sales managers to monitor regularly.
+We’ve also included four others that you may want to add to your dashboard depending on the length of your sales cycle and what you prioritize in your sales process.

 Related: Eight sales and marketing vanity metrics to avoid at all costs

-1. Sales Productivity
+1. Sales productivity

 Note: If you lead a high-volume sales team that closes multiple sales per day, it definitely makes sense to keep an eye on daily sales numbers.
 However, for businesses with low volume or long sales cycles, sales efficiency metrics or weekly/monthly revenue will be more relevant than daily sales numbers.

-2. Lead Response Time
+2. Lead response time

 Reaching out to a lead immediately after they express interest in the brand increases the odds of making contact immensely.